electric-sql/archived-electric-next/docs/about.md

   </figcaption>
 </figure>

-The stack was ambitious and vertically integrated.
 Coming from a research perspective, we naturally wanted the system to be optimal.
 We often picked the more complex solution from the design space and, as a vertically integrated system, that solution became the only one available to use with Electric.

-For example, we designed the DDLX rule system in a certain way, because we wanted authorization that supported finality of local writes.
+For example, we designed the [DDLX rule system](https://electric-sql/docs/api/ddlx) in a certain way, because we wanted authorization that supported finality of local writes.
 However, rules (and our rules) are only one way to do authorization in a local-first system.
-Many applications would be happy with a simpler solution.
+Many applications would be happy with a simpler solution, such as Postgres RLS or a server authoritative middleware.

-This all added complexity, to the point where Electric has become not only complex to use but also complex to develop.
-This has slowed us down and tested the patience of even the most forgiving of our early adopters.
+These decisions not only made Electric more complex to use but also more complex to develop.
+Despite our best efforts, this has slowed us down and tested the patience of even the most forgiving of our early adopters.

 <Tweet tweet-id="1762620966256210174"
     align="center"